-Contact Lindsay Kadish at lkadish@lclark.edu with questions.
+Contact Liberty Mulkani, lmulkani@aldf.org, with questions.
 Be sure to read both the problem and the rules in their entirety before requesting clarification.
 Also be sure to refer back to the rules from time to time prior to the competition.
-Ms. Kadish will not be able to respond to questions that are answered in the rules and, if needed, can only provide minimal clarification on the problem.
+Ms. Mulkani will not be able to respond to questions that are answered in the rules and, if needed, can only provide minimal clarification on the problem.

-Ms. Kadish works closely with fellow Competition Administrator Liberty Mulkani.
+Ms. Mulkani works closely with fellow Competition Administrator Natasha Dolezal.
 Competitors will be receiving communications from both prior to and during the event.